 For 15 years, Chuck has given private baseball lessons in pitching, catching, and hitting and has run camps and coaching clinics in Illinois and Michigan.
 Chuck has had the pleasure of coaching five pitchers who have pitched in the following Major League organizations: Baltimore Orioles, San Francisco Giants, San Diego Padres, and Chicago Cubs.

 Chuck received a B.A. in Applied Behavioral Science from National-Louis University in 2008 and will begin work on a M.A in Management at Cornerstone this fall.
 An avid reader and student of leadership, Chuck has attended the Global Leadership Summit the last five years and the American Baseball Coaches Association convention and clinic 12 times.

-Chuck is married to the beautiful Kim (Cook) and together they have two sons, Chuck III and Nolan.
+Chuck is married to the beautiful Kim (Cook) and together they have three children.
 They reside in Grand Rapids and attend Madison Square Church.

 Prior to joining Global Baseball Pete was involved in long term missions in various locations, including Switzerland, rural East Asia, Ireland, and Amsterdam’s Red Light District.
 Pete is charged with organizing the Cornerstone baseball team mission project to Cuba in December 2013.

 Pete played baseball at Wisconsin Lutheran College for 4 years 2001-2005, graduating with a Bachelor of Arts Degree with Social Science from Wisconsin Lutheran College and a Masters in Sport Management from Indiana State in 2009.